igorfaria/native-presta/README.md

 ## 🚀 How to use

-- Install packages with `npm install`.
+- Install packages with `expo install`
+- Run the project with `expo start`

 ## Publishing